Professional Bed Bug Heat Treatment Equipment

 What type of bed bug heat system is best for me?

-If you are in the market for a bed bug heat treatment system, there is a bewildering array of equipment available in the marketplace today.
+If you are in the market for a bed bug heat treatment system, there is a confusing array of equipment available in the marketplace today.
 Electrical, propane, indirect-direct heat, hydronic, BTUs, kilowatts… The choices can seem overwhelming.
 So how can you make an informed, intelligent decision that will best match your eventual purchase with your needs?

 Heater power is the other primary consideration when evaluating an electrical system.
 Underpowered systems mean that heatup will waste valuable time.
 On the other hand, overpowered systems are overkill for small jobs and can make it difficult to evenly distribute heat through multi-room sites, often resulting in ineffective treatments.
 To further complicate things, some manufacturers rate the power of their equipment based on generator size rather than the power of their heaters.
 Clearly rated, multi-heater systems solve these challenges.